The Checkerboard Wall Rock Climbing

 The Checkerboard wall is a small (for the Black!), oval-shaped cliff just upstream from the North Chasm View Wall and the Cruise Gully.
 It is about 500 feet high, and thin, somewhat faint intersecting bands of pegmatite are the reason for the name.
 The main wall faces south, is very smooth, and has a noticeable lack of crack systems; the Checkerboard Wall route climbs the only feature passing for such, angling up and right across the face.
 The narrow west face is less-attractive looking but has more cracks, including the continuous Maiden Voyage system just left of the SW corner of the wall; this was (duh) the wall's first route.

 Approach by descending the Cruise Gully.
 Halfway between the campground and ranger station on the rim, find a path into the woods which is now marked with a sign indicating the Cruise Gully.
 Follow the steep gully down past 2 sets of rappels (currently sporting a fixed line at the first) to where it opens out into bushy talus.
 Checkerboard Wall lies just east, situated midway between the canyon rim and bottom.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Checkerboard Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Checkerboard Wall: